Control Mapper

 If enabled, Universal Cancel will also close the main screen if pressed when no windows are open.

-Theme Options
+Style Options

-UI theme options.
+UI style and theme options.

 Use Theme Settings If enabled, UI elements will be themed based on the settings in Theme Settings.